MatthewZGong/JobFinderBackEnd/README.md

 The following endpoints are present:

+## What is this

+This project defines a set of RESTful API endpoints for managing user accounts, job postings, and user reports related to job postings.

 ## EndPoints

-This Flask application defines a set of RESTful API endpoints for managing user accounts, job postings, and user reports related to job postings.

 ### /endpoints